9 Best Day Trips from Amsterdam 9 Best Day Trips from Amsterdam

 9 Best Day Trips from Amsterdam

-Close to Rotterdam is Kinderdijk: 19 functioning windmills from the 18th century.
-Explore this stunning UNESCO world heritage site, where some people still live in the windmills, working them in the old way to help prevent flooding along the river.
+Close to Rotterdam lies Kinderdijk: 19 functioning windmills from the 18th century.
+Explore this stunning UNESCO World Heritage site, where some people still live in the windmills, working them in the old way to help prevent flooding along the river.

 Visit the mill’s inside and climb up wooden ladders to the top!
 Additionally, join a boat tour and cruise along the river sandwiched between the traditional windmills that sit on both sides.